SAP/credential-digger/README.md

 ## Architecture

-Credential digger finds credentials hardcoded in a repository.
+Credential Digger finds credentials hardcoded in a repository.
 The tool is composed of:
 - Postgres database
 - Python client